Sahukara

-Sahukara is a 2004 Indian Kannada-language film directed by Om Prakash Rao and produced by K. Manju.
-It stars V. Ravichandran, Rambha, Shashikumar and Anu Prabhakar.
-Veteran actor Vishnuvardhan made a special appearance.
-It was a remake of the Malayalam film Thenmavin Kombath (1994).
+Sahukara is a 2004 Indian Kannada-language masala film directed by Om Prakash Rao and produced by K. Manju.
+It stars V. Ravichandran, Vishnuvardhan, Shashikumar, Rambha, and Anu Prabhakar.
+It was a remake of the Tamil film Muthu (1995), which was itself based on the Malayalam film Thenmavin Kombath (1994).

 The film was released on 24 September 2004 to generally positive reviews from critics, went on to become one of the blockbuster hits of 2004, and successfully screened for about 25 weeks in cinema halls.